foliovision/fv-all-in-one-seo-pack/readme.txt

 = Version 1.6.31 - 14 March 2016 =
 * Fix slug shortening for new version of WordPress.
+* Advanced -> Disable Ads option added - use !get_option('fv_seo_ads_disabled') in your Widget Logic conditions to make all ad widgets disappear at once when enabled

 = Version 1.6.30 - 25 February 2016 =
 * Fix loading of plugin settings